mb010/AstroAugmentations/README.md

 See examples of their implementations [here](https://albumentations.ai/docs/examples/).

 # Using the in-built datasets
-Data sets are called using the scripts provided in [astroaugmentations/datasets](https://github.com/mb010/AstroAugmentations/tree/main/astroaugmentations/datasets).
+Data sets are provided in [astroaugmentations/datasets](https://github.com/mb010/AstroAugmentations/tree/main/astroaugmentations/datasets).
 See use examples in the demonstration ipython notebooks.